charmaineyhong/car_park_status/README.md

 Retrieves real-time car park availability data from the API, processes the JSON response, and converts it into a structured Pandas DataFrame.
 It extracts key information such as `carpark_number`, `update_datetime`, `total_lots`, `lot_type`, `lots_available`.

 ### 3. Data Merger (`data_merger.py`)
 Merges the static data with the API data based on a common key (`car_park_no`).
-If necessary, it renames columns so that both data sources use a consistent key.
 It also handles missing values to ensure data consistency.

 ### 4. Command Line Interface (`cli.py`)
 Provides a command-line interface that allows users to: